lukeraymonddowning/poser/README.md

 `$usersWithoutDefaultCustomers = UserFactory::new()->withoutDefaults('customers')->create();`

+#### `->withoutEvents()`
+At times, it is useful to disable events when a model is being created to avoid unwanted side-effects in your tests.
+You may append this method to a Poser Factory call to ensure that no events will be fired during model creation.

 ### `php artisan make:poser` API

 If no arguments are passed to the command, Poser will attempt to create matching factories for every model in your